-&lt;sup>17 Changes to the route may be required, for example, in the case of road construction or a traffic accident, unrelated to the Project.
+&lt;sup>19 Changes to the route may be required, for example, in the case of road construction or a traffic accident, unrelated to the Project.

-BW Gold will continue to document communication, consultation and engagement using StakeTracker, and these engagement records will be reviewed to identify trends or emerging issues related to reduced enjoyment of land uses in the vicinity of the Project.
+BW Gold will continue to document communication, consultation and engagement using StakeTracker (or similar database), and these engagement records will be reviewed to identify trends or emerging issues related to reduced enjoyment of land uses in the vicinity of the Project.